robiso/wondercms-plugins/README.md

 ### How to submit a plugin
 1. Create a plugin and upload it to GitHub.

 2. Create a ZIP file of your plugin folder and upload it as a release on GitHub.
-For example
    - for example, you can check out our plugin releases https://github.com/robiso/wondercms-plugins/releases

 3. IMPORTANT: Make sure your ZIP file is created in a way so the user can simply unzip and upload it to their plugins folder.